fmnas/fmnas-site/gcp/image-size/README.md

 ## Resource provisioning

-I suggest running this with 2 vCPU / 4 GiB / 100 concurrency to prevent OOM.
+I suggest running this with 2 vCPU / 4 GiB to prevent OOM.

+This configuration seems to work fine with high concurrency values on Cloud run (see benchmark results).

 Performance isn't a big concern here, as this doesn't block any user flows (assuming the async image tag generation is working right in the admin interface).